sturfee/drugsafety02/README.md

 ## Overview

-DSX is a tool for Subject Matter Experts (SMEs) to explore social-reported drug experiences to understand safety and performance.
-It allows SMEs to:
+DSX is an AI-powered tool for Subject Matter Experts (SMEs) to explore medication experiences reported by patients (social, adverse events, insurance claims).
+It is designed to enable SMEs to:
-- Explore patient reported drug experiences by keyword (e.g., Zepbound)
+- Explore patient reported drug experiences by keyword (e.g., Zepbound, Wegovy)
-- Analyze distribution of reports over time
+- Analyze medication safety and effectiveness distribution over time
+- Monitor clinical or post-market medication surveillance for FDA reporting
 - Identify prior conditions and other medications used
 - Generate safety and performance reports
+- Use insights for drug discovery and durg repurposing

 ## Live Demo (in development)